spack/spack-monitor/docs/getting_started/api.rst

 ``POST /ms1/builds/new/``

+This is the endpoint to use to get or lookup a previously done build, and retrieve a build id that can be used for further requests.
 A new build means that we have a spec, an environment, and we are starting a build!
-The ``Build`` object created on the server will hold a reference to the spec, the host build environment, build phases, and (if the build is successful) a list of objects associated (e.g., libraries and other binaries produced).
+The ``Build`` object can be either created or retrieved (if the comibination already exists), and it will hold a reference to the spec, the host build environment, build phases, and (if the build is successful) a list of objects associated (e.g., libraries and other binaries produced).